-57. It is recommended that addiction recovery facilities be incorporated as accessory uses within medical clinics and hospitals.
+57. It is recommended that addiction recovery facilities be defined and permitted in hospitals

 Task 17: Adult Entertainment and the Sex Industry

 - 58. Adult entertainment establishment and body rub establishment should be defined, but not permitted in any zone; a massage therapy centre and wellness centre should be defined - 59.
 If an adult entertainment facility is ever permitted in Markham it should be located no closer than 1000 metres from any Residential or Mixed Use zone (as per Official Plan) - 60.
 The two site specific by-laws that currently permit adult entertainment facilities should be repealed